dedalus94/azure-database-migration224/README.md

 * Azure Server and Database Creation:
   - Created an Azure SQL Server.
-  - Provisioned an SQL Database on Azure.
+  - Provisioned an SQL Database.

 * Database Migration to Azure:
   - Downloaded Data Studio and the following extensions: **Azure SQL Migration** and **SQL Server schema compare**
   - Utilized Data Studio to migrate the on-premises database to Azure (completed in roughly 7 minutes).
+  - A full backup was generated using SSMS (tasks -> backup) and uploaded into a container that had been previously created within a storage account.

 ## Dev environment setup and data loss simulation